 Yes, a hot and hearty meal of grass-fed chili.
 Not what I’d normally make in the heat of summer, but Portland’s warm weather has been pretty hit or miss thus far.
 The past two days were hot, sunny and gorgeous, but today, it’s a been a bit cooler and gray with a few sprinkles.
 It made me crave the warmth and happy tummy feeling that chili yields.

 Normally, I think of chili as a free rein meal, meaning that you really don’t need a recipe to make it.
 You can literally throw whatever sounds good into the pot.
-This time though, I used Everyday Paleo’s Bean-Less Chili recipe as a base and as usual, altered it to my liking.
-Here’s my take on the recipe:
+This time though, I used Everyday Paleo’s Bean-Less Chili recipe as inspiration.

 - 7 celery stalks, chopped